Jeffrey Vallance

-Jeffrey Karl Reese Vallance (born January 25, 1955, in Redondo Beach, California) is an American contemporary artist who lives and works in Los Angeles, California.
+Jeffrey Karl Reese Vallance (born January 25, 1955) is an American contemporary artist who lives and works in Los Angeles, California.
 His projects are combinations of object-making, installation, performance, curation, and anthropological study.

 Early life

-Vallance grew up in the San Fernando Valley of Southern California, when the region was being transformed from agricultural and suburban communities into tract homes and strip malls.
+Vallance was born on January 25, 1955, in Redondo Beach, California.
+He grew up in the San Fernando Valley of Southern California, when the region was being transformed from agricultural and suburban communities into tract homes and strip malls.
 Much of Vallance's early work is influenced by regional iconography and pop culture, including his parents' fascination with Polynesian/Tiki imagery, and his stepfather's affection for President Richard M. Nixon.

 Vallance received a BA in Art from California State University, Northridge, in 1979, and an MFA from the Otis Art Institute, Los Angeles, in 1981.

 Vallance is the leading force in a distinct version of Intervention Art called Infiltration Art.
 He creates art by interacting with real-world institutions, communities, politicians, religions, museums and pop-culture figures, tampering within bureaucratic structures to create change without creating conflict.
 His first public infiltration took place in 1977, when, dressed as a janitor, he snuck into the Los Angeles County Museum of Art and exchanged the gallery wall-socket plates with his own hand-painted versions.

 Vallance's childhood involvement with his local Lutheran church inspired much of his later interest in and depictions of religious subjects.
 Young Vallance was also influenced by the morbid humor of The Addams Family and The Munsters television shows, and the feature films The Loved One, Harold and Maude and Mondo Cane (which he now describes as "a sick collection of imagery that warped my young mind").
 Vallance's first formal training was from his maternal grandfather, Norwegian folk artist Karl Reese, for whom he is (middle-)named.

 Vallance has performed interactions with over 80 foreign dignitaries, including audiences with King Taufa'ahau Tupou IV of Tonga at the Royal Palace in Nuku'alofa, Pope John Paul II at the Vatican, and Icelandic presidents Vigdís Finnbogadóttir and Ólafur Ragnar Grímsson at Forseti Höll in Reykjavík.
 During the Cold War in the early 1970s, Vallance corresponded with government officials in the Soviet Union and China, trading political badges with communist party leaders.
 As a result, Vallance was investigated by the FBI.

 In the mid-1970s, Vallance created a series of his own wallets, complete with identification cards and photos.
 Vallance then deliberately "lost" the wallets at government and public institutions such as the White House.
 Shown in the Library Building, the wallets were displayed alongside the letters received, on official stationery, when they were returned to him by US Mail.
 Vallance also did a series of drawings of a bearded and bespectacled Dr. Loam.
 The series depicted Dr. Loam interacting with various and sundry aspects of life, culminating with one titled Dr. Loam gets a Lobotomy.
 Quickly drawn with colorful markers on poster board, Vallance hung the posters all over the campus.